-Founded in 1948 on a single product, a no-smear lipstick, the company had a meteoric rise in the United States in the 1950s due to extensive advertising on network television.
+Founded in 1948 on a single product, a no-smear lipstick, the Hazel Bishop Company had a meteoric rise in the United States in the 1950s due to extensive advertising on network television.
 However, its heyday did not long outlast the involvement of its founder, Hazel Bishop.

 After graduating in 1929 from Barnard College (Columbia University, N.Y.) with a degree in chemistry, Hazel Bishop hoped to go into medicine.
 The stock market crash of 1929 put paid to her plans to become a doctor and she opted instead to do postgraduate work in Columbia’s College of Physicians & Surgeons.
 In 1935, she took a position as a research assistant to Dr. A. B. Cannon, Director of Dermatology at the Columbia Medical Center.
 Then she worked as an organic chemist for the Standard Oil Development Company (1942-1945) and for the Socony-Vacuum Oil Company (1945-1950).

 During her time with A. B. Cannon in the 1930s, Hazel gained some experience with the business side of cosmetics – Cannon being one of the founders of Almay, a hypoallergenic cosmetics brand founded in 1931.
 In the 1940s Hazel got interested in lipsticks.
 Bright red lipsticks had been popular during the Second World War but she found them less than satisfactory and began work on producing a “nondrying, nonirritating, long-wearing” form.
 After conducting over 300 different experiments she eventually developed one that she thought was suitable.